Mali–Spain relations: Economic relations

+All imports from Mali to Spain are duty-free and quota-free, with the exception of armaments, as part of the Everything but Arms initiative of the European Union.

 Cooperation

 Mali is incorporated as a priority country for Spanish Cooperation in the Annual Plan for International Cooperation 2006.
 In 2007, a Cooperation Agreement is signed and in 2008 the 1st Joint Commission is signed and the Technical Cooperation Office opens in Bamako.
 The III Master Plan 2009-2012 consolidated the long-term commitment of the Spanish Cooperation with the development of Mali as a country of Broad Association, the highest category that has been ratified with the approval of the recent IV Master Plan 2013–2016.